-Year Year Ended December 31, 2016 2015 2014 Valuation allowance as of beginning of year \$51,028 \$33,272 \$24,402 Decreases recorded as benefit to income tax provision - Increases recorded to income tax provision 14,615 17,756 8,870 Valuation allowance as of end of year \$65,643 \$51,028 \$33,272
+Year Year Ended December 31, 2016 2015 2014 Valuation allowance as of beginning of year \$51,028 \$33,272 \$24,402 Decreases recorded as benefit to income tax provision Increases recorded to income tax provision 14,615 17,756 8,870 Valuation allowance as of end of year \$65,643 \$51,028 \$33,272

-As of December 31, 2016, the Company had net operating loss carryforwards for federal and state income tax purposes of \$38,200 and \$34,300, respectively, which begin to expire in 2024 and 2030, respectively.
-As of December 31, 2016, the federal and state net operating loss carryforwards include \$1,400 of deductions for stock option compensation for which the associated tax benefit will be credited to additional paid-in capital when realized.
+As of December 31, 2016, the Company had net operating loss carry forwards for federal and state income tax purposes of \$38,200 and \$34,300, respectively, which begin to expire in 2024 and 2030, respectively.
+As of December 31, 2016, the federal and state net operating loss carry forwards include \$1,400 of deductions for stock option compensation for which the associated tax benefit will be credited to additional paid-in capital when realized.
 This amount is accounted for separately and is not included in the Company's deferred tax assets.
-As of December 31, 2016, the Company also had available research and development tax credit carryforwards for federal and state income tax purposes of \$1,279 and \$471, respectively, which begin to expire in 2025 and 2028, respectively.
-Utilization of the net operating loss carryforwards and research and development tax credit carryforwards may be subject to a substantial annual limitation under Section 382 of the Internal Revenue Code of 1986, as amended (the "Code") due to ownership changes that have occurred previously or that could occur in the future.
-These ownership changes may limit the amount of carryforwards that can be utilized annually to offset future taxable income.
-The Company has not conducted a formal study to assess whether a change of control has occurred or whether there have been multiple changes of control, as defined by Section 382 of the Code, at any time since inception, utilization of the net operating loss carryforwards may be subject to a annual limitation under Section 382 of the Code, at any time since inception, utilization of the net operating by the applicable long-term tax-exempt rate, and then could be subject to additional adjustments, as required.
+As of December 31, 2016, the Company also had available research and development tax credit carry forwards for federal and state income tax purposes of \$1,279 and \$471, respectively, which begin to expire in 2025 and 2028, respectively.
+Utilization of the net operating loss carry forwards and research and development tax credit carry forwards may be subject to a substantial annual limitation under Section 382 of the Internal Revenue Code of 1986, as amended (the "Code") due to ownership changes that have occurred previously or that could occur in the future.
+These ownership changes may limit the amount of carry forwards that can be utilized annually to offset future taxable income.
+The Company has not conducted a formal study to assess whether a change of control has occurred or whether there have been multiple changes of control since inception due to the significant complexity and cost associated with such a study.
+If the Company has experienced a change of control, as defined by Section 382 of the Code, at any time since inception, utilization of the net operating loss carry forwards or research and development tax credit carry forwards may be subject to an annual limitation under Section 382 of the Code, which is determined by first multiplying the value of the Company's stock at the time of the ownership change by the applicable long-term tax-exempt rate, and then could be subject to additional adjustments, as required.
 Any limitation may result in expiration of a portion of the net operating loss carryforwards or research and development tax credit carryforwards before utilization.